bbauska/W3Cx-3of5/README.md

 <h4>Attributes of the &lt;audio&gt; element</h4>
 <p>
-The attributes you can use with the &lt;audio&gt; element are a subset of those available for the <video> element.
+The attributes you can use with the &lt;audio&gt; element are a subset of those available for the &lt;video&gt; element.
 Except for the poster attribute, they are all recognized and have the expected meanings: </p>
 <ul>
 <li>src: source of an audio stream.</li>
 <li>controls: if this attribute is present, the browser displays its own controls for audio playback and volume.</li>